-After reviewing the research on heart diseases and stroke, Dr. David Whitten reported that “we don’t have any drugs that are as good as alcohol” and noted investigator Dr. Curtis Ellison asserted that “abstinence from alcohol is a major risk factor for coronary heart disease.”
+After reviewing the research on heart diseases and stroke, Dr. David Whitten reported this. “[W]e don’t have any drugs that are as good as alcohol.”
+And noted investigator Dr. Curtis Ellison wrote that “abstinence from alcohol is a major risk factor for coronary heart disease.”

 The moderate consumption of alcohol appears to be beneficial in reducing or preventing even more diseases and health problems.
-The benefits of moderate drinking are numerous.
+The benefits of moderate drinking are many.
 To learn more, visit Alcohol and Health.

 2 Pedersen, J., et al. The combined influence of leisure-time physical activity and weekly alcohol intake on fatal ischaemic heart disease and all-cause mortality.
 Euro Heart J, 2008, 29(2), 204-212.